Atindra03/project1/BashActivity1.md

 2)ls -b
 Description: Lists the names of files in a particular Unix directory
-Output: Desktop Documents Downloads Music Snap
+Output:

 3)ls -c
 Description: lists the contents of your current working directory
-Output: Documents Downloads Music Desktop Snap
+Output:

 4)ls -d
-Description: Directory
+Description: list information about files and directories within the file system
 Output:

 5)ls -f
-Description:
+Description: to list files
 Output:
 ls -F
 Description: Appends a character to indicate file type